adrianhall/adrianhall.github.io/_posts/2023/2023-12-22-zumo-intid.md

 1. I changed the model to support the same properties I use in the Azure Mobile Apps testing.
 This was done because I wanted to seed the database and had a corpus of data for that model.
 2. I updated the `DbContext` to seed data into the database the first time it is used.

 What I've got at this point is a fully functional web application with a database backend.
+Go play with it!

-## What are we going to do?
+## What am I going to do?

-Eventually, we'll want a database model that supports both the web and the mobile access methods and two view models - one that supports the web and one that supports the mobile side of things.
-In addition, we'll have to update the database appropriately to ensure that the mobile specific properties are updated automatically when the web side of things updates the database.
-Once that is done, we can easily implement the mobile side of things.
+Eventually, I'll want a database model that supports both the web and the mobile access methods and two view models - one that supports the web and one that supports the mobile side of things.
+In addition, I'll have to update the database appropriately to ensure that the mobile specific properties are updated automatically when the web side of things updates the database.
+Once that is done, I can easily implement the mobile side of things.
 My order of operation is:

 * Stage 1: Modify the web side to use view models.
 * Stage 2: Update the database model to support mobile entities.